Anointing of the Sick

 Anointing of the Sick Mass

-Generally the last Monday of the Month, Fr.
-Peter will celebrate an Anointing of the Sick Mass at 6:30 p.m. in the Church.
+Anointing of the Sick Mass will be celebrated at 6:30 PM on the last Monday of the month in the Little Church.
 The Sacrament of the Anointing of the Sick will be celebrated within the Mass for anyone who is undergoing tests, treatments, or in need of spiritual, emotional, or physical healing.

 Mass will not be celebrated at 8:30 a.m. that day.